Choe Yu-ri

-Choe Yu-ri (born 16 September 1994) is a South Korean footballer who plays as a forward for WK League club Incheon Hyundai Steel Red Angels and the South Korea women's national team.
+Choe Yu-ri (born 16 September 1994) is a South Korean footballer who plays as a forward for WK League club Suwon FC Women and the South Korea women's national team.

 Early life

 Choe started playing football in elementary school, after a coach from the school's football team noticed her ability to run very fast at a school sports day.
 She is close friends with forward Lee Geum-min, who attended the same high school and college.
-Together with Jang Sel-gi, they have been called the '94 line trio', referring to their birth year and close teamwork having trained together with the national team since a young age.
+Together with Jang Sel-gi, they have been called the '94 line trio', referring to their birth year and close teamwork having trained together with the national team from a young age.

 Club career

 Military enlistment refusal

 In the 2015 WK League rookie player draft, Choe was selected by Busan Sangmu, a military team requiring all players to join the military and undertake basic training.
 At first, Choe stated that she would join the team despite reservations about joining the military, in particular the effect that such a career move would have upon her training with the national squad.
 However, she eventually refused to join the military, considering it an infringement of her freedom to choose a career.
 According to the rules of the WK League draft at the time, any player who refused to join their drafted team was not permitted to play in the league for two years, and as such Choe was absent from the WK League in 2015.
 Following the incident, the KWFF revised the rules of the draft with regards to the military team, and held a special draft for Choe to give her a second chance.